darkoverlordofdata/ouroboros/readme.md

 ### install

-this doesn't use the autogen style install recomended by gnome. it's a typescript app, and has a custom install script.
+this doesn't use the autogen style install recomended by gnome. a custom install script installs to ~/.local

 ```
 git clone git@github.com:darkoverlordofdata/ouroboros.git